 Planning a bicycle touring route

 Since I had not ridden any long bicycle tours before (meaning more than a few nights), I pretty much started from scratch when it came to cross country touring basics and selecting my cross country route.
 After talking with my cycling friends and basically asking them what they knew about bicycle touring, quite often they would give me some direction and then point me to their cycling friends.
 Seems like everybody also pointed me to the Adventure Cycling Association website at www.adventurecycling.org.
 I would have to say that this is the bicycle touring Mecca.
 There is lots of great information with really good maps and routes, even a bulletin board for finding riding partners.
 So, I essentially started here!
 Of course, searching the internet also has a ton of touring esoterica.
 I really enjoyed Crazyguyonabike.com which keeps thousands of entertaining bicycle travel logs.
 Reading the blogs were very motivating and I learned a lot of tricks from what not to take, to routes and places to visit.
 There was even a gentleman in New Jersey that emailed me maps for a nice route across the State from Washington Crossing to Asbury Park (Does Bruce Springsteen still live there?).
-Two other helpful resources to consider are Google Maps that chooses a “bicycle friendly” route when you hit the little bicycle icon and the www.MapMyRide.com website.
+Two other helpful resources to consider are Google Maps that chooses a “bicycle friendly” route when you hit the little bicycle icon and the http://www.MapMyRide.com website.
+This just in: You should also check out – https://bikeroll.net for world wide bike route recommendations.

 Safe to say, route planning is a dynamic process.
 Initially, I planned on using Adventure Cycling Association maps from sea to shining sea.
 Then, I started to look at the USA map and started placing push pins where I’d like to go, then figured out how.
 Some of my push pins were Yellowstone National Park, Devil’s Tower, Mt Rushmore, the Badlands, Gettysburg and Tyrone, PA.